 How do you stop being self-conscious during job interviews?
 Will your date find you attractive?

 Looking good and feeling good is difficult when you know you’re losing hair by the minute.
 Is there anything that could help thicken your hair and boost your confidence?

 Moringa: Herbal Solution to Your Hair Loss

 The solution to your hair fall woes can be found right in your backyard: the unassuming malunggay, also known as moringa.
 Not only is it great for soups and salads, it also combats hair loss and gives you thicker locks.
-In fact, it’s a key ingredient in shampoos for thinning hair in the Philippines.
+In fact, it’s a key ingredient in hair-thickening shampoos in the Philippines.

 Some people swear by a long list of other remedies, like aloe vera, egg whites, green tea, and fenugreek powder.
 Moringa, however, is ahead by a mile.
 It’s packed with vitamins, minerals, and fatty acids that nourish the scalp and strengthen the hair follicles.
 If the scalp is healthy, and the follicles have everything they need to function, then there’s a great chance your hair will grow thick and healthy.

 Here’s a breakdown of the nutrients your hair can get from moringa: